-Niki was previously counsel to Canada’s Commissioner of Competition, enabling him to provide clients with unique insight and a deep understanding of how the Competition Bureau operates.While there, Niki acted as lead counsel for the Commissioner before the Competition Tribunal and the Federal Court of Appeal on the CCS/Tervita case, which continues to be Canada’s leading case on merger challenges and efficiencies.
+Niki was previously counsel to Canada’s Commissioner of Competition, enabling him to provide clients with unique insight and a deep understanding of how the Competition Bureau operates.While there, Niki acted as lead counsel for the Commissioner before the Competition Tribunal and the Federal Court of Appeal on Canada’s leading case on merger challenges and efficiencies and before the Tribunal on Canada’s first “greenwashing” cases, in respect of misleading environmental claims.
 Niki was also counsel to the Commissioner on dozens of high-profile mergers, including Suncor/Petro-Canada (retail gas), BFI-Waste Services Inc. (commercial waste), Bell/Rogers/MLSE (broadcasting), and BHP-Billiton/Potash Corp. (potash mining).

 He has been repeatedly recognized in Chambers Global, Benchmark Litigation, and the Global Competition Review as a leader in corporate commercial litigation and competition law and is also featured in Who's Who Legal: Competition Future Leaders – Partners.
 Outside the world competition law, Niki has worked on all manner of commercial litigation matters, with a particular focus on cross border litigation, the intersection between public law and commercial law, and the use of interim injunctions to advance his clients’ legal positions, including through Mareva Injunctions and Norwich Orders.